Find your crowd, Spark your creativity, Have fun!

 What is the purpose of the taster session?

 You’re welcome to stay for the first part of the session to help them settle in.
-After that, we ask parents and carers to step out so they can experience the group independently.
-You’ll be invited back for the last 30 minutes to hear how it went, ask questions, and chat with our team.
+After that, we ask parents and carers to step out so the young person can experience the group independently.
+You’ll be invited back for the last 30 minutes to hear how it went, ask questions and chat with our team.

-We understand that transitions can be challenging, so we’ll be there every step of the way to ensure they feel safe, supported, and comfortable.
+We understand that transitions can be challenging, so we’ll be there every step of the way to ensure your young person feels safe, supported and comfortable.

 How do I sign up for the taster session?

 You can sign up for the taster session online through our registration form.
-Once your young person has attended the taster session and decided they’d like to continue, we’ll ask you to confirm their place for the full 5-week series
+Once your young person has attended the taster session and decided they’d like to continue, we’ll ask you to confirm their place for a series of weeks.

 Is there a cost for the taster session?

-No, the taster session is free!
-After attending, if your young person decides to continue with the full series, we’ll ask for payment for the 5-week block (a total of £75).
+No, all taster sessions are free!
+After attending, if your young person decides to continue with the full series, we’ll ask for payment for the set number of weeks.

 Can my young person attend without a formal diagnosis?